 As a department with a commitment to interdisciplinary study, faculty and students often collaborate with members of other departments and centers to teach courses and collaborate on symposia that bring together the strengths of different disciplines.
 We encourage both experimentation and concentration.

-The department grants three undergraduate degrees - History of Art and Architecture, Architectural Studies, and Architecture, as well as a five-year BA/MA program, and a Ph.D. program.
-A list of all the courses offered in the department can be found on in the University Bulletin while current courses are listed in the Courses section of our website.
+The department grants two undergraduate degrees - History of Art and Architecture, and Architecture, as well as a five-year BA/MA program, and a Ph.D. program.
+A list of all the courses offered in the department can be found in the University Bulletin while current courses are listed in the Courses section of our website.